Creating an Ashes Ring in 5 Simple Steps

 New at Serendipity Diamonds – Ashes Rings

-The process to create an Ashes Ring takes just five simple steps.
+The process of creating the Ashes Ring tool place with just five simple steps.

 What is an ‘Ashes’ Ring?